sharoncornelius/idpf-specification/idpf_specification.md

 ### Device and Control Plane Behavioral Model

-The device adds/delete MAC address filters in hardware to direct packets to the requested vport.
+The device adds/delete MAC address filters in hardware to direct packets to the requested vPort.

 ## Promiscuous offload

 ### Device Interface

-The driver uses this interface to configure unicast or multicast promiscuous mode on a vport.
+The driver uses this interface to configure unicast or multicast promiscuous mode on a vPort.

 ### Capability and Data Structures
 ```C